Special Education Advisory Committee Brochure.pdf

 SEAC members are expected to represent the interests of all exceptional children, both their represented groups as well as those with other exceptionalities.

-To fulfill this obligation, SEAC members through their role on SEAC must become informed on all exceptionalities, the school board’s special education plan, programs and services, and the issues and challenges facing special education today and in the future.
+To fulfil this obligation, SEAC members through their role on SEAC must become informed on all exceptionalities, the school board’s special education plan, programs and services, and the issues and challenges facing special education today and in the future.

 SEAC members are also expected to provide information, advice and assistance to families of exceptional children as requested.